Khan/perseus/packages/perseus/src/README.md

 Perseus is Khan Academy's exercise system.
 This repo contains the code needed to take a problem in the perseus format and present it, allow interaction, and grade the result of a learner's work.

 <p align="center"><img src="sample.png" alt="sample of perseus in use" height="150px"/></p>

+This repo is a constellation of sub-repos for showing exercise content.
+Please see individual projects in in the `packages/` folder for more information about each sub-project.

 ## Getting started

 ### Prerequisites